 During retirement, the relationship between wealth and life satisfaction becomes more significant.
 It is also a dynamic where an over-emphasis on one can harm the other.
-A fulfilling retirement lies not just in financial security but in the ability to use that security for the foundation on which to build experiences and purpose.
+A fulfilling retirement lies not just in financial security but in the ability to use that security as the foundation on which to build experiences and purpose.
 Conversely, living a pre-retirement life that focuses on the present without sufficient regard for the future leads to a retirement without a solid financial base.

 Financial abundance does not create memories without a purpose to nurture them; the more money available but the less you do to make the most of retirement leads to missed memories and opportunities and more regret.
 On the other hand, the less money you have and the more ‘living’ you do and life you have remaining, the harder it will be to maximise life for longer.